umati/Sample-Server/README.md

 ![GitHub](https://img.shields.io/github/license/umati/Sample-Server)

-This sample server implementation is licensed under the [Mozilla Public License v2.0 (MPLv2)](LICENSE).
+This sample server implementation is licensed under the [Mozilla Public License v2.0 (MPLv2)](LICENSE) except otherwise stated in the header of a file.